Where should you go in Scotland? What are the most beautiful parts?

 The island has a mountainous center and rocky slopes.
 The landscapes are quite dramatic and surprisingly varied, considering it is an island.
 Here it is all about nature.

 Highlights of the Isle of Skye

-There are many 'classics' to visit on the isle of Skye and, if you need info, they are included in my full list and map of things to do on Skye Island.
-But my favorite are not among them.
+There are many ‘classics’ to visit on the isle of Skye and, if you need info, they are included in my full list and map of things to do on Skye Island.
+But my favorites are not among them.